SE HABLA ESPAÑOL

 Knowing how to get more life out of your water heater is essential, but more is needed.
 You also need to recognize signs of hot water heater failure to schedule a repair or replacement before something alarming happens.
 The following are things to watch for:

 If you’re experiencing any of these issues, don’t take chances on having an expensive mess to deal with.
-Contact 4 Star Plumbing Services as soon as possible to have a skilled technician find out what the problem is and determine whether you need a repair or a replacement.
+Contact a skilled technician find out what the problem is and determine whether you need a repair or a replacement.

 If your hot water heater is older but hasn’t failed yet, you may have to decide whether to pay for repairs to keep it going as long as possible or just to get a new unit.
 There are 3 main things to consider.